biadelmiro/UDACITY_intro_to_javascript_course/README.md

 # Intro to JavaScript
-A complete overview of the course
+An complete overview of UDACITY's Intro to JavaScript course

 ## Table of Contents
 1. [What is JavaScript?](#what-is-javascript)